Dirk Van der Hoff: Late career

-In 1878 the twenty-fifth anniversary of Van der Hoff's ministry was splendidly celebrated in Potchefstroom.
-The public interest and the address presented by the commission of the General Synod emphasized the affection and regard he enjoyed from those who knew him.
-Under his guidance the N.H.
+In 1878 the twenty-fifth anniversary of Van der Hoff's ministry was celebrated in Potchefstroom.
+The public interest and the address presented by the commission of the General Synod emphasized the affection and regard he received from those who knew him.
+Under his guidance, the N.H.
 Kerk had, by 1878, grown into a prosperous Church community of 19,500, served by seven ministers.

 The Rev. N. J. van Warmelo conducted his funeral service at Potchefstroom.
 In October 1920 the church council of the local N.H.
 Kerk congregation restored his grave and erected a suitable monument upon it.

 A bronze bust of Van der H. by Coert Steynberg is in the Van der Hoff building, Pretoria, and another is in the possession of the N.H.
 Kerk, Potchefstroom.
 There are portraits in Engelbrecht (1942, infra) and in the N.H.
 Kerk Archives, Pretoria.